ioccc-src/winner/1993/rince/design.md

 ```

 I claim that it is possible to perform all of the 3x3 to 1x1 transitions in a
 3x3 to 3x3 based system.
-One other feature added in is a work around for the 'no
+One other feature added in is a workaround for the 'no
 buffering' problem.
 If we define a space ship (as in the [Space
 Invaders](https://en.wikipedia.org/wiki/Space_Invaders) example) to fly right,
 and we are 'walking through' our map from top-left to bottom-right, then it is